United States rainfall climatology: Hawaii

 Systems such as this Kona low from November 4, 1995, bring Hawaii much of their annual rainfall.

-Snow, although not usually associated with tropics, falls at higher elevations on the Big Island, on Mauna Loa as well as Mauna Kea, which reaches an altitude of 13796 ft, in some winter months.
+Snow, although not usually associated with the tropics, falls at higher elevations on the Big Island, on Mauna Loa as well as Mauna Kea, which reaches an altitude of 13796 ft, in some winter months.
 Snow only rarely falls on Maui's Haleakala.
 Mount Waiʻaleʻale (Waiʻaleʻale), on the island of Kauai, is notable for its extreme rainfall, as it has the second highest average annual rainfall on Earth, with 460 in.
 Storm systems affect the state with heavy rains between October and March.
 Showers are common across the island chain, but thunderstorms are relatively rare.
 Local climates vary considerably on each island due to their topography, divisible into windward (Koʻolau) and leeward (Kona) regions based upon location relative to the higher mountains.
 The Kona coast is the only area in Hawaii with a summer precipitation maximum.
 Windward sides face the east to northeast trade winds and receive much more rainfall; leeward sides are drier and sunnier, with less rain and less cloud cover.
 In the late winter and spring during El Niño events, drier than average conditions can be expected in Hawaii.

 Northern Marianas

-The islands have a tropical marine climate moderated by seasonal northeast trade winds.
+These islands have a tropical marine climate moderated by seasonal northeast trade winds.
 There is a dry season which stretches from December to June, and a rainy season from July to November.
-Saipan's average annual precipitation is 82.36 in, with 67 percent falling during the rainy season.
+Saipan's average annual precipitation is 82.36 in, with 6 percent falling during the rainy season.
 Typhoons frequent the island chain, which can lead to excessive rainfall.